preetimalik0199/Tic-Tac-Toe/README.md

 4. Usage
 5. Game Rules

- Introduction
+ Introduction:

 Tic-Tac-Toe is a simple, two-player game where the objective is to get three of your marks in a row (vertically, horizontally, or diagonally) on a 3x3 grid.
 This project is implemented using HTML, CSS, and JavaScript.

-Features
+Features:

 - Two-player mode
 - Interactive UI
 - Win detection
 - Reset functionality

-Technologies Used
+Technologies Used:

 - HTML
 - CSS
 - JavaScript

-Usage
+Usage:

 Open index.html in a web browser.
 Player X starts by clicking on an empty cell in the grid.
 Player O takes their turn by clicking on an empty cell.
 Continue taking turns until one player wins or the game ends in a draw.
 Click the reset button to start a new game.

-Game Rules
+Game Rules:

 The game is played on a grid that's 3 squares by 3 squares.
 Player X always goes first.
 Players alternate placing X's and O's on the board.